 Where to stay: TecnoHotel Valladolid

 Ek Balam is the Mayan ruin site that is translated as “The Black Jaguar” from the Mayan language.
-The best thing about Ek Balam is its location away from the major travel route, which means it never gets busy.
+The best thing about Ek Balam is its location away from the major travel route, and it’s not as busy as popular Chichen Itza ruins.

 You can catch a colectivo to Ek Balam from Valladolid, which should be about 200 pesos, take a taxi or book a guided tour of Ek Balam.